SoloTech01/PhoneX/README.md

 **1.3**

-- added more countries to the phone number generator (France and Italy)
+- more countries available in the phone number generator (France and Italy)

 - improved phone number generator scope